kristab33/AudioMicroCWIT2017/README.md

 Getting Started:

-Download latest version of PD from here: Http://puredata.info Clone my patch and libraries from my github here: https://github.com/kristab33/CM2017-Phase Vocoder Based Audio Microscope from my Stir Trek 2017 Talk "Building an Audio Microscope Vol. 2"

-An update to my Codemash 2017 Talk "Building an Audio Microscope"

-This runs on PureData (PD) by Miller Puckette and the patch itself is based upon the Phase Vocoder engine created by Miller Puckette.

-Getting Started:

 1. Download latest version of PD from here: Http://puredata.info

 2. Clone my patch and libraries from my github here: https://github.com/kristab33/AudioMicroCWIT2017